 Waiting periods are a set time that a pet insurance provider requires after enrolling in a policy before conditions become eligible for coverage.
 Pet insurance companies require a waiting period to help ensure that new policyholders are not enrolling their pets because the pets are already sick or injured.
 If your pet becomes ill or injured before enrolling in a pet insurance policy or during the policy’s waiting period for that condition, it may not be eligible for coverage as it is considered pre-existing.
 When choosing your pet insurance provider, compare waiting periods and pre-exisiting condition coverage to determine which company is right for you and your pet!

 Should I still enroll in a policy if my pet has pre-existing conditions?

 Yes!
-Even if your pet has certain pre-existing conditions, you can still receive coverage for new illnesses or injuries.
+Even if your pet has certain pre-existing conditions that aren't covered by any insurance provider, you can still receive coverage for new illnesses or injuries.
 You can also enroll in wellness coverage to provide reimbursement for preventative care to help keep your dog in top shape.

-The best thing to do to reduce conditions that are considered pre-existing is to enroll your dog in a policy as soon as you bring him home.
-The younger a dog is, the less medical history he will have that might result in a condition being considered pre-existing.
+The best thing to do to reduce conditions that are considered pre-existing is to enroll your dog in a policy as soon as you bring them home.
+The younger a dog is, the less medical history they will have that might result in a condition being considered pre-existing.

 Know your insurance provider’s definition of “pre-existing.”